Are there ten separate partitions of awareness? If there are, how do we reach them?

-When we sleep, we go through multiple NREM cycles (no rapid eye movement), when we are dreaming, and REM (rapid eye movement).
+We go through multiple NREM cycles (no rapid eye movement) and REM (rapid eye movement) when we sleep.
 In normal adults, each cycle lasts for about 90 to 120 minutes.
 There are 4 to 5 cycles that occur during a typical 8-hour sleep cycle.
 NREM sleep is maximum in the first part of the night, while REM sleep predominates in the second half.
 EEG is 12 to 14Hz waves with maximum frequencies of 11 to 16 Hz for the average adult.

-The partition of dreaming opens some other avenues for expanding consciousness, which we will outline under the seventh state.
+The partition of dreaming opens other avenues for expanding consciousness, outlined under the seventh state.

 Perception & The Expression of Consciousness

 Without a doubt, the fourth state of consciousness changes things.
 It’s the beginning of what many Indian masters call the higher states of consciousness.

 It’s a partition of awareness with both profound rest while the mind is active.
 The other characteristic is the awareness in absent the internal dialogue.
 Here the brainwaves operate in the theta-wave area around 4 to 7 Hz.
 So, it produces lower but more coherent brainwave patterns than waking, sleeping, or dreaming.

 Many people learn to reach the fourth state with the proper type of meditation.
 We recommend Japa or Transcendental Meditation as the most efficient technique.
 After using this technique, many people report they experienced this state before; but they didn’t realize it.
 It is the silence that lies in between waking, sleeping, and dreaming.